Rutam21/hashnode-blog/clg9q7od3000209l9fuw6f4qa.md

 ### Connecting the data

-So, now we have a CSV file now that contains the News articles.
+So, now we have a CSV file that contains the News articles.
 The next thing we want to do is to create a Table using this data.
 The following steps should create the table successfully.

 * Click on the `Add` button on the MindsDB Cloud Editor and then tap the `Upload File` button from the dropdown menu.